chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/12.png)

 For Atlas there are several IDs that docker ps outputs.
 Atlas worker is the ID für the Atlas Logs scripts and Parity is for the Parity Log script.
-The Atlas log shows challenges and Parity logs shows the Blockchain connection through its Peercount and Blockheight.
+The Atlas log shows challenges and Parity logs shows the Blockchain connection through its Peercount (should be higher than 15 in my experience) and Blockheight (if node is showing offline, compare the Blockheight with the Ambrosus Explorer and see if the node is still syncing).

 To save the log commands for multiple nodes, you can use the hidden group of log scripts a level higher outside the Analysis Group in BetterTouchTool.